Kensington Centennial Park Floodplain Risk Management Study and Plan

 How does the inclusion of my property in the flood-prone zone affect the value and insurance situations?

-David Black asked over 5 years ago
+over 6 years ago

 The value of any property is determined by the buyer and the seller.
 The effect of this flood study will depend on each individual's interpretation of the significance of this information, just as aircraft noise, views, construction of new units in the area, nearness of schools etc. are taken into account when valuing a property.
 Insurance premiums are determined by insurance companies based on the level of risk (for fire, theft and other factors).
 How the results of this flood study will be taken account of in assessing risk will be up to each company's experts.